-Stephen Leff, PhD is a Psychologist at The Children’s Hospital of Philadelphia (CHOP), Co-Director of CHOP’s Violence Prevention Initiative, and an Associate Professor of Clinical Psychology in Pediatrics at the University of Pennsylvania Perelman School of Medicine.
+Stephen Leff, PhD is a Psychologist at The Children’s Hospital of Philadelphia (CHOP), Co-Director of CHOP’s Violence Prevention Initiative, and a Professor of Clinical Psychology in Pediatrics at the University of Pennsylvania Perelman School of Medicine.
 He is a nationally recognized leader in aggression and bullying prevention programming, relational aggression, and the community-based participatory research (CBPR) process, which works with community stakeholders to integrate their perspectives into best practice programming.

 Dr. Leff’s research has developed and validated several aggression interventions including playground- and lunchroom-based applications, small group interventions for relationally aggressive girls within the schools, and universal prevention programs for 3rd-5th grade students delivered within the classroom.
 His recent research has used CBPR to extend the aggression prevention programs to community-based after-school settings across several urban low income neighborhoods of Philadelphia.
 A range of different outcome assessment tools have also been developed through this same partnership-based research process and validated across samples.